-I am an out-of-network provider that offers cash-based services.
+I am an out-of-network provider that offers services through private pay.
 I am here for those that want to better their body both before and after injury.
 I offer one-on-one treatment sessions, personalized programming, and continued communication throughout your time with me to help attain your goals.
 I do not submit claims to insurance as it may take up to months or years to receive reimbursement, and I am here to help you now.
 I understand what your body needs to get better faster and want to help you without fighting a third-party payer and justifying your need for services.

 Please note that when you see me, I want to improve your performance, but I also want YOU to improve your performance.
 I create personalized programs for all my patients to do on their own time so that I can use my skills in the time you have with me for hands on work.

-If you wish to try to get reimbursed for physical therapy services by your insurance company, I am more than happy to provide you with paperwork to submit to your insurance as a self claim.
+If you wish to try to get reimbursed for physical therapy services by your insurance company, I am more than happy to provide you with paperwork to submit to your private insurance company as a self claim.
 I will supply you with a self-claim form, receipt, and medical documentation for that date of service to send to your insurance company in order to get reimbursed.
 I do not participate with Medicaid or Medicare, so if you have those insurances, I am happy to refer you to a clinic that accepts those insurance carriers.

 **PLEASE NOTE: Your insurance company may or may not cover all or any of the price you have paid for your physical therapy services.
 Please understand it is not the responsibility of MUSCLE UP Physical Therapy to ensure you are reimbursed, rather that you have the paperwork necessary to submit for potential reimbursement.

 What happens when I want to start physical therapy?

 Please contact me to set up an appointment, no walk-ins please as I will be traveling between 2 different locations.

 Your first visit will be used to voice any concerns and your goals (in life, the gym, etc), perform an evaluation, and begin treatment that day.